Intervention/docs/image/v3/modifying/inserting.md

-# Insert Images
+---
+title: "Insert Images"
-## Place Images onto other Images
+subtitle: "Place Images onto other Images"
-Learn how to insert images onto other images using the Intervention Image library.
-Position images, adjust offsets, and control opacity for custom overlays or watermarks.
+lead: "Learn how to insert images onto other images using the Intervention Image library.
+Position images, adjust offsets, and control opacity for custom overlays or watermarks."
+sort: 1
+---

 [TOC]